-High street retailers are under pressure from online competition, but the use of video technology could benefit in-store operations and keep consumers coming into the shops.
+High street retailers are under pressure from online competition, but the use of video technology could benefit in-store operations and shed some light on how to keep customers safe inside stores.
 With innovations being introduced in stores such as Whole Foods installing a robotic barista in the US, video technology within the retail industry could be a positive step.

 The customer journey

 Using video analytics, retailers can monitor customers when they enter the shop.
 Smart video makes it easier for retailers to see areas that customers are spending more time in and where they are not.
 The use of smart video can help retailers decide the layout of the store and how to customise it to suit customers’ needs.

 Ashman says: “The experience of shopping is extremely important when winning over consumers.
 We can categorise consumers into two types; people who ‘go’ shopping or people who ‘do’ shopping.
 Video analytics can help engage both types of customers.
 People who go shopping are looking for a good experience and to enjoy the process of browsing.
 This means the displays they see whilst meandering through the store are key, as they could inspire them to change their behaviour and pick an additional item up.